yashkhokhar28/DP-300-Azure-Database-Administrator-Associate-Guide/6 - Plan and implement a high availability and disaster recovery environment.md

    - Asynchronous replication to up to 4 secondary regions, manual failover.
    - Supports readable secondaries for reporting.
    - **Example**: An e-commerce app replicates its primary database in East US to West Europe for reporting and DR.
+   - **Methods**: Azure Portal (create geo-replica with primary details); Azure CLI (e.g., `az sql db replica create` for setup, `az sql db replica list-links` for status).
+   - Real-world example: A travel booking site configures active geo-replication for its reservation DB, replicating from East US to West US.
+During an East Coast storm, they failover manually, maintaining bookings with minimal data loss.
 2. **Auto-Failover Groups (AFG)** (Azure SQL Database/Managed Instance):
    - Automatic failover across regions, supports multiple databases.
    - Uses read-write and read-only listeners for seamless app connectivity.
    - **Example**: An HR SaaS app groups payroll and expense databases, failing over together to another region without changing connection strings.
    - **Note**: AFG is the only DR option for Managed Instance (no Geo-Replication).
+   - **Features**: Read-write listener for primary; read-only for secondaries; auto-failover based on policies.
+   - Real-world example: A SaaS provider uses failover groups for customer DBs, automatically switching to a secondary region during outages, with read-only access for reporting offloading load.

+### Evaluate HA/DR for Hybrid Deployments

+Hybrid setups combine on-premises and Azure, using technologies like Always On Availability Groups, Log Shipping, or Database Mirroring (applicable to SQL Server on VMs).

+- **Always On Availability Groups**: Synchronous replication for HA (primary/secondary replicas); supports domain controllers and file share witnesses via VPN tunnels.
+- **Log Shipping**: Asynchronous shipping of transaction logs for DR; high-performance but potential data loss.
+- **Database Mirroring**: Synchronous/asynchronous mirroring for failover; principal/mirror roles.

 ### Hybrid DR